silicon-sat/SiliconGS/README.md

 This pattern makes dipole antennas ideal for ground station setups where coverage in all horizontal directions is needed, but the vertical direction is less critical.

-# Full-Duplex Communication Using RadioLib and Custom SPI in LoRa Subsystems
+# Full Duplex LoRa Communication

-By utilizing **RadioLib** and a **custom SPI** setup, we can create an efficient communication channel between two LoRa subsystems.
+By utilizing **RadioLib** and a **SPI** setup, we can create an efficient communication channel between two LoRa subsystems.
 Although LoRa technology is designed for half-duplex operation, we can simulate full-duplex communication by rapidly switching between transmit and receive modes.

-#### Custom SPI Pin Configuration:
+## Custom SPI Pin Configuration:
 For the ESP32, we define custom SPI pins to interface with the SX1278 LoRa module:

 - **MOSI (Master Out Slave In)**: GPIO 27